 Psychological Injuries Caused By An Accident At Work

-As all employers owe a duty of care to their employees while in the workplace, if you’ve been involved in a workplace accident and you believe it was caused by negligence of the company or another employee, then you could seek compensation for your injuries whether they be psychological or physical.
+As all employers owe a duty of care to their employees while in the workplace, if you’ve been involved in a workplace accident and you believe it was caused by negligence of the company or another employee, then you could seek compensation for your injuries whether they are psychological or physical.

 The types of accidents that could lead to psychological injuries at work include: